hitchhaker/kics_queries_workshop/exercise-001/README_001.md

 - Carefully read the provided query.rego;
 - Understand how the `is_used` function works — note the multiple patterns are already present;
 - Analyze the payloads provided;
-- Copy any required auxiliary functions from kics internal libraries (you can find them in the KICS repo under assets/libraries);
 - Prepare Rego Playground environment and verify that everything is ready to run.
 - Add a new is_used clause to handle `aws_elasticache_instance` usage;
 - Run the provided tests to verify that: